DevCycleHQ/devcycle-docs/docs/best-practices/serverless/azure.md

 DevCycle is purpose-built to work at the edge, and just because you're building in serverless environments does not mean you need to stop using feature flags!

-If you're a team on AWS and utilizing AWS Lambda, this document will outline exactly how you can get started with Feature Flags without any difficulty.
+If you're a team on Azure and utilizing Azure Functions, this document will outline exactly how you can get started with Feature Flags without any difficulty.

 ### Example Project for Azure Functions & DevCycle